 FortiADC-1 is the local SLB for the data center in China.
 FortiADC-2 is the local SLB for the data center in the United States.
 FortiADC-1 and FortiADC-2 are also the GSLB.
 They host the DNS servers that are authoritative for www.example.com.
 When a client clicks a link to www.example.com, the local host DNS resolver commences a DNS query that is ultimately resolved by the authoritative DNS server on them.
 The set of possible answers includes the virtual servers on FortiADC-1 or FortiADC-2.
 The global load balancing framework uses health status and proximity algorithms to determine the set of answers that are returned, and the order of the answer list.
 For example, you can use the global SLB framework geoproximity feature to direct clients located in China to the virtual server in China, or if the virtual server in China is unavailable, then to the redundant resources in the United States.

-You configure the global load balancing framework and DNS settings only on the global FortiADC (FortiADC-3 in the example above).
+You configure the global load balancing framework and DNS settings only on the global FortiADC (in the example above, both FortiADC-1 and FortiADC-2 are GSLBs).
 The virtual server IP addresses and ports can be discovered by the FortiADC global SLB from the FortiADC local SLBs.
 The GLB DNS server uses the discovered IP addresses in the DNS response.
 The framework also supports third-party IP addresses and health checks for them.

 The DNS server supports the following security features: